timatooth/lora-test/readme.md

+# Arduino LoRa mussings

-Add RadioHead library zip to arduino IDE
+Add `RadioHead` library zip to arduino IDE

-Arduino boards
+Arduino board quirks:

-the board with the older serial label has the atmel 328p with the Uno bootloader.
+One board `#C1038` is actually running the Uno 328p bootloader not the Duemilanove.
 Newer one is the older Duemilanove with 328p bootloader.

+Max TX power (23dBm) seems to perform like shit.
+Better luck with 13-20dBm.

+Different spread factors defined in RF_RF95H.h for setting different `ModemConfigs` Bw125Cr48Sf4096 is very slow and long 1s duty cycle time on the channel.

+NZ-AU use 915-927ish ISM band.